MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/authentication-and-identity-management/oidc-1.0-authentication.md

 ### Step 7: Set up people picker

 In OIDC authentication, the people picker does not validate the input, which can lead to misspellings or users accidentally choosing the wrong claim type.
 This can be addressed using the new UPA backed claim provider in SharePoint Server.
+For more information on the new people picker feature, see [Enhanced People Picker for modern authentication](enhanced-people-picker-for-trusted-authentication-method.md).